hamidniki/Capstone-project1/README.md

 #### Target Variable:
 Popularity - A number between 0 - 100, which is calculated based on the number of times a song was played

+### Approach and Results:
+After performing data cleaning/wrangling, visualizations and exploratory analysis, supervised learning algorithms were used to train multivariate models.
+Since the outcome is numerical, this would be a regresison probelem.
+The regressors used were LASSO and Gradient Boosting Regression.
+Gradient Boosting performed better than LASSO by achieving:
+- R2 on train data: **0.13**
+- R2 on test dataon train data, 0.12 on test data and an MSE

 The following stages were performed and the documentation as well as jupyter notebook pertinent to each stage is in this repository:

 - Data Wrangling